ShreasttChauhan/business-analytics-portfolio/README.md

-**SQL_Project_Music_Store_Analysis**
-SQL project to analyze online music store data
+🎵 Music Playlist Database Analysis (SQL Project)

+📘 Project Overview
-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project is designed for beginners to learn SQL by analyzing a music playlist database.
+Using SQL queries, you will explore the dataset and help the music store gain insights into its business growth by answering key analytical questions.

 Database and Tools
 Postgre SQL
 PgAdmin4